openvm-org/openvm/book/src/custom-extensions/algebra.md

 }
 ```

-This creates `Bls12381_Fp` and `Bn254_Fp` structs, each implementing `Add`, `Sub`, and other operations defined by `IntMod`.
+This creates `Bls12_381Fp` and `Bn254Fp` structs, each implementing the `IntMod` trait.
 The modulus parameter must be a string literal in decimal or hexadecimal format.

 2. **Init**: Use the `moduli_init!` macro exactly once in the final binary: